Specialist travel insurance from Free Spirit for Parkinson’s disease

 Who is affected?

-The average age for the symptoms to start is around 60, although around 1 in 20 cases develop in people under 50.
+The average age for the symptoms to start is around 60, although around 1 in 20 cases develops in people under 50.
 Men are one and half times more likely to get Parkinson’s disease than women.

 Parkinson’s disease is not fatal but the condition can place great strain on the body.
 Some people respond well to treatments and only experience mild to moderate disability, while others experience severe disability.
 Due to the advancements in treatment, people with Parkinson’s disease often have a normal or near-normal life expectancy.